-- The LE910Cx, due to its sensitivity characteristics, is able to perform a fix inside buildings.
-(In any case, the sensitivity could be affected by the characteristics of the building, that is shielding.) - The antenna must not be co-located or operating in conjunction with any other antennas or transmitters. - The antenna must not be installed inside metal cases. - The antenna must be installed according to the antenna manufacturer's instructions.
+- The LE910Cx, due to its sensitivity characteristics, is capable of performing a fix inside buildings.
+(In any case, the sensitivity could be affected by the building characteristics i.e. shielding.) - The antenna must not be co-located or operating in conjunction with any other antenna or transmitter. - The antenna must not be installed inside metal cases. - The antenna must be installed according to the antenna manufacturer's instructions.

-8. HARDWARE INTERFACES
+8. Hardware Interfaces

-Table 25 summarizes all the hardware interfaces of the LE910Cx module.
+Table 23 summarizes all the hardware interfaces of the LE910Cx module.